tainacan/tainacan-wiki/dev/permissions.md

+?> _NOTICE_ This page describes the roles & caps structure for Tainacan versions older than 0.15.
+If you use earlier versions, check the [Roles and Capabilities](/dev/roles-capabilities.md) page.

 # Tainacan Users Permissions

 This page explains how permissions are handled in Tainacan, what are the user's roles available and what each one of them can do.